 A final point is that photographs and pictures of Victorian groups often

-pockets, obviously a fashion of the time and as every man today knows, a
+obviously a fashion of the time and as every man today knows, a very convenient

 Towards the end of the 19th Century ladies began to lead more public lives, no longer being content to remain at home raising children and running the household.
 This could have been one of the golden ages of desperation, as ladies spent more time away from their homes, but there were no public facilities for their relief.
 By this time most ladies were wearing drawers, so discreet peeing down their legs was no longer possible.
 They would seem to have had two stark choices, either hold on until they reached home, sometimes suffering unbelievable desperation, or disgrace themselves by either peeing in their clothes or in the street.
 The fact that this was a serious problem for active ladies is revealed by the existence of containers that were strapped between ladies legs, allowing her to pee 'while travelling.'
 I have an illustration of such a device and I find it difficult to believe that it would have been comfortable, or even possible to wear for long, particularly when full of pee.